 In France, there is no system of references or guarantor.
-Very few information is asked as far as I remember (I applied for my last passport in 2003!), certainly not where you work etc. So I was a little bit surprised to see all the informations needed to get a Canadian passport.
-But apparently, there has been several stories where foreign spies would use Canadian passport (a relatively neutral country whose citizens travel a lot) so there is a somewhat extensive on applicant’s background now.
+Very few information is asked as far as I remember (I applied for my last passport in 2003!), certainly not where you work, etc. So I was a little bit surprised to see all the information needed to get a Canadian passport.
+But apparently, foreign spies tend to use Canadian passports (a relatively neutral country whose citizens travel a lot) so there is a somewhat extensive on applicant’s background now.

 I decided to apply in person at the downtown Passport Canada office, so that I wouldn’t have to send my citizenship card and other ID documents.
 Apparently, everybody had the same idea: the place was just packed.
-As of June 1st 2009, Canadians officially need a passport to enter the U.S.A via land or water (they only needed birth certificate or driver’s license before), so a lot of people are applying right now.
+As of June 1, 2009, Canadians officially need a passport to enter the USA via land or water (they only needed birth certificate or driver’s licence before), so a lot of people are applying right now.